zijie-cai/coqui-ai-voice-clone-gui/README.md

 # Coqui AI Voice Clone GUI

-This project is a better GUI made for creating your own voice clone and speech generation allowing for:
+This repository contains an advanced GUI made for creating your own voice clone and synthetic speech generation allowing for:

 - Text-to-Speech (TTS) generation using Coqui TTS - XTTS-V2.
 - AI-powered text generation using Hugging Face models.